vyelen/TODO-App-react/README.md

 <h1>TODO App (React.js)</h1>
 <p>My TODO App that i remake in React.js</p>
-<p>you can copy this app by just make new react app and download src/App.js and src/App.css in this repo and put in to your src folder</p>
+<p>you can copy this app by just make new react app and download src folder in this repo and replace your src folder in your project</p>